 Some dogs are social butterflies that love to be petted by any willing hand.
 Others are reserved, shy or suspicious of strangers and sometimes even people they know.
 So, even though you love your dog and want everyone to see what a good boy he is, let him do his thing.

 If he wants to sit in the corner for the first 20 minutes when friends come over, then by gosh, he will sit in that corner, and you’ll love him just as much.
+Dog body language should be your guide, not your own idea what a fun day at the dog park looks like.
 Provide clean water every day, and give doggie visitors their own dish from which to drink.